-Some people come to Dunlea when they find themselves using marijuana on weekends or caught up in binge drinking.
-Other young people who use our service have been injecting heroin for prolonged periods, or may be living with mental illnesses as a result of or addition to their substance abuse.
+Some young people come to Dunlea when they find themselves using marijuana on weekends or are caught up in binge drinking cycles.
+Other young people who use our service might have been injecting heroin for prolonged periods, or may be living with mental illnesses as a result of or addition to their substance abuse.

 Where we start

 When a young person is dealing with drug and alcohol problems, their families often need support too.
-Our caseworkers and psychologists are able to provide individual and group support to the families of participants, supporting them to support their young person.
+Our family caseworker can provide individual and group support to the families of participants, supporting them to support their young person.

 Dunlea has referral pathways to psychiatrists and health services for young people who require intensive support.